intaro/twig-sandbox-bundle/README.md

 ### Methods and properties

-You can define allowed methods and properties of entities with annotation `Intaro\TwigSandboxBundle\Annotation\Sandbox`.
+You can define allowed methods and properties of entities with attribute `Intaro\TwigSandboxBundle\Attribute\Sandbox`.
 Example above.

 ### Tags